 Walking through the alleys you will reach the central square with the Church of San Pietro, a 10th-century Roman-Gothic building made of lava stone.
 Leaving the church, we suggest you to sit on one of the benches of the small public park, perhaps next to the statue of Ghino di Tacco and enjoy the splendid panorama that you will find in front of you.

 Strolling further down and past the soccer field, you will reach the Medici fountain, and Il Casale della Posta, an ancient refuge for pilgrims and travelers, with its facade framed by a double row of cypress trees.
-Stendhal, Casanova, Charles Dickens and Goethe were between its illustrious guests.
+Stendhal, Casanova, Charles Dickens and Goethe were among its illustrious guests.